-The story of former super-lobbyist and convicted felon Jack Abramoff reveals the behavioral ethics biases that created his downfall.
-A documentary and six short videos.
+The story of super-lobbyist and convicted felon Jack Abramoff reveals the behavioral ethics biases that led to his downfall.
+A documentary and 6 short videos.
 Filmed on campus.

 8 short videos explore values-driven leadership, and present the seven principles that support it in life and work.
 Based on Giving Voice to Values by Mary C. Gentile, PhD.